Nervosys/Botnix/docs/languages-frameworks/swift.section.md

 ## Packaging with SwiftPM {#ssec-swift-packaging-with-swiftpm}

-Nixpkgs includes a small helper `swiftpm2nix` that can fetch your SwiftPM dependencies for you, when you need to write a Nix expression to package your application.
+Botpkgs includes a small helper `swiftpm2nix` that can fetch your SwiftPM dependencies for you, when you need to write a Nix expression to package your application.